Stage 2 Training

 No presentations have been created for this domain because you should easily be able to reflect and evidence how you work as part of a team in your day to day practice.

-HEIW has a range of very useful resources and free study days aimed at fulfilling the requirements of the generic professional curriculum.
-They can be accessed here.
-Study days and resources include:
+HEIW has a range of very useful study days aimed at fulfilling the requirements for Quality Improvement and Safety.

 Stage 2-3 Professionalism day - Sustaining a career in Anaesthesia/Intensive care medicine

-A novel and interactive day, highlighting some of the areas that challenge anaesthetic trainees as they progress in training.
+A novel and interactive day, highlighting some of the areas that challenge anaesthetic residents as they progress in training.
 Focus areas include decision making and building resilience, reflecting and dealing with imposter syndrome.
-This annual event is run in March each year and places are limited so book your place early.
+This event is run regularly and places are limited so book your place early.

 Stage 2 Regional Anaesthesia Training days

-The course is free for all ST4-5 trainees and the first course is being held on April 17th 2024.
+The course is free for all ST4-5 residents.
 Please contact Dr Paul Carter for further details and book via the link in the latest news section.

 Educational Development Time